These berbere lentil tacos are bursting with flavour, colour, and texture.

 Happy spring!
-We made it through another winter, and I can’t think of a better way to celebrate than with some lentil tacos that fuse east African and Mexican cuisines.
+We made it through another winter, and I can’t think of a better way to celebrate than with some lentil tacos that are a fusion of east African and Mexican cuisines.

 Before we get into discussions of food, though, let’s chat briefly about setting some intentions.
 I prefer to set my ‘new year’s resolutions,’ at the beginning of spring.
 It just feels more natural to hit the reset button when the earth is, quite literally, springing back to life, than it does during the darkest time of the year at the beginning of January.

 Here are some of my goals for the next 12 months:

 1) Graduate from university (for once and for all).

 2) Continue working towards my dream of living and working on an organic farmstead/owning a tiny home/working as a chef at retreats.